 - Criminal background check

-- Frequent use of personal computer, copiers, printers, and telephones
+- Frequent use of personal computers, copiers, printers, and telephones.

 - Occasional bending and stooping

 - Frequent work under stress, as a team member, and in direct contact with others

 - Infrequent lifting and climbing

 - Limited travel